 All of the TUC’s policy development and campaigning work is decided with the involvement of TUC member unions.
 This happens both formally through Congress and the TUC’s committees and conferences, and informally, through small task groups and discussions with unions working in a particular industry or sector.

 The TUC briefs member unions on economic, equalities, workplace and social policy, and on trends in the workplace and economy.
 We engage with the government and political parties as they develop policy, responding to consultations and attending meetings on behalf of the union movement.
-And we run movement-wide campaigns on key issues that affect all unions – such as the 2016 Trade Union Act.
+And we run movement-wide campaigns on key issues that affect all unions.

 We support the professional development of staff who work for unions, through formal training and through best practice events.
 We run a number of informal networks for trade union staff in similar jobs – for example, legal officers, HR officers, political staff and communicators.
 We also run the annual trade union communications awards.

 We also run Leading Change, which is a strategic training and development programme for union leaders and senior officers.

 The TUC Code of Practice incorporating the Principles governing the relations between unions sets out the framework for unions to work together, and to avoid damaging resource-consuming disputes.

 This revised Code requires unions to notify the TUC of any applications for statutory recognition as well as any proposed single union agreements being reached on a voluntary basis.
 It also requires unions to respect existing representation rights in organised workplaces.
 The Code allows the TUC to conciliate where there are differences between affiliated unions and, if that fails, to use the more formal process of a Disputes Committee to resolve the matter.

 To access the admin area, you will need to setup two-factor authentication (TFA).